Rail strike: Bristol staff say replacing them is dangerous

 "I wouldn't travel on the railway if that were the case - safety is paramount," said Amanda Testa, RMT Bristol branch secretary.

-Members of the Rail, Maritime and Transport union (RMT) at Network Rail and 13 train operators begun three days of strike action on Tuesday.
+Members of the RMT union at Network Rail and 13 train operators begun three days of strike action on Tuesday.

-The action is "more widespread" than a pay rise, said RMT's Darren Procter.
+The Department for Transport said any plans to reform laws around industrial action would only be done safely.

-The union's national secretary joined members demonstrating outside Bristol Temple Meads on the first day of action.
+The Rail, Maritime and Transport union's (RMT) national secretary Darren Procter joined members demonstrating outside Bristol Temple Meads on the first day of action.

 He said the strikes were about issues including "terms and conditions, protection of jobs, pensions", and were "an inconvenience to our members" as well as train users.